1834 Capped Bust Quarter

 Description

 The 1834 Capped Bust Quarter is a quarter produced at the Philadelphia Mint as part of the Capped Bust Quarters 1815-1838 series.
-The U.S. Mint produced 286,000 examples.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+With a mintage of 286,000, this is a less common issue โ the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $144 to $6.8K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 6.74 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5353.
-The Capped Bust Quarter was first struck in 1815 — there is no 1808-1814 quarter production — making the 1815 a historically important first-year issue.
-The 1823/2 overdate is a classic rarity.
-The 1827 original (restrike controversial) and certain proof-only dates attract specialized collectors.